-This place offers an opportunity to visit the Ashur Chulaa, a beautiful sanctuary located at a distance of 20 km from the Pithoragarh Town.
+This place offers an opportunity to visit the Ashur Chulaa, a beautiful sanctuary located at a distance of 20 km from the Pithoragarh town.
 This site is nestled at an elevation of 5412 ft above sea level.
-Besides, another popular tourist destination Munshyari serves as a gateway to the Johar region.
-This gateway leads to the Millam, Namik, and Ralam glaciers.
+Besides, another popular tourist destination, Munsiyari, serves as a gateway to the Johar region.
+This gateway leads to the Millam, Namik and Ralam glaciers.

 Pithoragarh Fort is a famous tourist site, which was built by the Gorkhas in 1789 after invading the Pithoragarh region.
-Tourists can also visit the Askot Musk Deer Sanctuary, which was set up to conserve musk deers (scientifically named as Moschus leucogaster).
-This sanctuary offers tourists an opportunity to observe different animals like leopard, jungle cat, civet cat, barking deer, serow, goral, brown bear snow leopards, musk deer, Himalayan black bear, and bharal.
-Besides, this sanctuary is inhabited by numerous birds, including snow cocks, monals, pheasants and chukors.
+Tourists can also visit the Askot Musk Deer Sanctuary, which was set-up to conserve musk deers (scientifically named Moschus leucogaster).
+This sanctuary offers tourists an opportunity to observe different animals, like leopard, jungle cat, civet cat, barking deer, serow, goral, brown bear snow leopard, musk deer, Himalayan black bear and bharal.
+Besides, this sanctuary is inhabited by numerous birds, including snowcocks, monals, pheasants and chukors.

 Jauljibi is a famous tourist site, located at a distance of 68 km from the town of Pithoragarh.
 This place is also the meeting point of two rivers, Gori and Kali.
 A fair is held here on the auspicious occasion of Makar Sankranti.
 According to locals, this fair was first held in November, 1914.

 How To Reach Pithoragarh